 Real Estate SEO Keywords List

 This list of real estate SEO keywords consists of lower competition phrases with keyword difficulty in the easy to possible range.
-If you would like to dive into your own keyword research like this, I highly recommend SEMrush.
+If you want to dive into keyword research like this, I highly recommend SEMrush.

 You’ll notice that these keywords are not singular.
-They are longtail keywords which means they contain multiple words to make a phrase.
+They are longtail keywords, meaning they contain multiple words to make a phrase.
 These allow you to cover a more focused topic in the real estate niche, often with a laser-targeted audience.

-These don’t include your local property pages, neighborhood pages, or hyperlocal pages.
+These don’t include your local property, neighborhood, or hyperlocal pages.
 They are more “general”, that you can make as local as possible.

 In no particular order: